-This report contains evidence from three of the eight Foundational Component Areas (Communication, Creative Arts, and Social and Behavioral Sciences).
+This report contains evidence from one of the eight Foundational Component Areas (Social and Behavioral Sciences).
 Authentic performance-based student work samples were collected for this measurement as part of the multi-year plan to assess Critical Thinking.
-This report presents positive evidence of student attainment for Critical Thinking in the five AAC&U Critical Thinking VALUE Rubric dimensions using the student essays rated in the spring 2018.
+This report presents positive evidence of student attainment for Critical Thinking in the five AAC&U Critical Thinking VALUE Rubric dimensions using the student essays rated in June 2019.
 All of the reports developed by UTA to meet the THECB requirements are available from the Office of Institutional Effectiveness and Reporting.